echfs/echfs/README.md

 I'll try to keep everything backwards compatible (in a clean way) when I add new features or make modifications to the filesystem.

-In this repo you can find the full specification in the `spec.txt` file, and a utility to manipulate the filesystem (`echfs-utils`).
+In this repo you can find the full specification in the `spec.md` file, and a utility to manipulate the filesystem (`echfs-utils`).
-You can compile and install the `echfs-utils` program using `make` the usual way.
+You can compile and install the `echfs-utils` program from the `echfs-utils` directory.

 A FUSE implementation of a filesystem driver named `echfs-fuse` is also provided (thanks to Geertiebear).

 # Build dependencies

+`echfs-utils` depends on `libuuid`, and `pkg-config`.
+(On Debian/Ubuntu based distros, the packages are called `uuid-dev`, and `pkg-config`, respectively).

-`echfs-fuse` depends on `libuuid`, `libfuse`, and `pkg-config`.
-(On Debian/Ubuntu based distros, the packages are called `uuid-dev`, `libfuse-dev`, and `pkg-config`, respectively).
+`echfs-fuse` depends on `libfuse`, and `pkg-config`.
+(On Debian/Ubuntu based distros, the packages are called `libfuse-dev`, and `pkg-config`, respectively).

-On systems where FUSE is not available, it is possible to compile `echfs-utils` exclusively by running `make utils` instead of `make` and `make install-utils` instead of `make install`.

 # Building

+In either the `echfs-utils` or the `echfs-fuse`, run:
 ```
+./bootstrap
+./configure
 make
 sudo make install
 ```